Dhii/container-helper-base/README.md

 - [`ContainerHasCapableTrait`][ContainerHasCapableTrait] - Allows checking for values by key from anything that is a known container implementation.
 - [`ContainerSetCapableTrait`][ContainerSetCapableTrait] - Allows setting a value on a writable container.
+- [`ContainerSetPathCapableTrait`][ContainerSetPathCapableTrait] - Allows setting a value on a nested container using path.
 - [`ContainerSetManyCapableTrait`][ContainerSetManyCapableTrait] - Allows setting multiple values on a writable container.
 - [`ContainerUnsetCapableTrait`][ContainerUnsetCapableTrait] - Allows unsetting a value on a writable container.
 - [`ContainerUnsetManyCapableTrait`][ContainerUnsetManyCapableTrait] - Allows unsetting multiple values on a writable container.